-Creating a new namespace will automatically generate an initial Shared Access Signature (SAS) rule with an associated pair of primary and secondary keys that grants full control over all aspects of the namespace.
-Refer to Service Bus authentication and authorization for how to create further rules with more constrained rights for regular senders and receivers.
+Creating a new namespace automatically generates an initial Shared Access Signature (SAS) rule with an associated pair of primary and secondary keys that each grant full control over all aspects of the namespace.
+See Service Bus authentication and authorization for information about how to create further rules with more constrained rights for regular senders and receivers.
 To copy the initial rule, follow these steps:

-- In the list of namespaces, click the newly created namespace name.
+- Click All resources, then click the newly created namespace name.

-- In the namespace blade, click Shared access policies.
+- In the namespace window, click Shared access policies.

-In the Shared access policies blade, click RootManageSharedAccessKey.
+In the Shared access policies screen, click RootManageSharedAccessKey.